 In the late 1960s and early 1970s, environmental awareness began to emerge in the U.S., and along with it, environmental activism, which eventually helped to change the culture and attitudes of manufacturing.
 This environmental awareness generated demand for equipment, such as scrubbers and filters, which were in limited use before.

 Environmental concerns continued to accelerate throughout the 1970s because of federal and state initiatives as well as growing awareness of pollution-related issues.
 And pollution levels have declined.
 Now, the cost of controlling pollution exceeds $85 billion annually, primarily through additions to existing technology.

-While change has been an unspoken theme of the Chem Show for 102 years, it has not stopped.
-The coming articles will feature some of the practical challenges that chemical engineers and plant managers are facing, and the solutions the 2017 Chem Show will offer to the several thousand engineers, plant and production personnel, R&D and executives who will be in attendance this Fall.
+While change has been an unspoken theme of the Chem Show for 100+ years, it has not stopped.
+The coming articles will feature some of the practical challenges that chemical engineers and plant managers are facing, and the solutions the Chem Show offers to the engineers, plant and production personnel, R&D and executives who attend.